tanaylab/naryn/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* Fixed compilation warning on MAC
+* Fixed compilation warnings on MAC
+* Fixed linking errors on gcc-ASAN and clang-ASAN